Phrase Security Statement

 Disaster Recovery and Incident Response

-We apply disaster recovery and incident response policies that ensure timely and effective reactions to incidents.
-Thanks to redundant architecture and rapid incident response we were able to reach 99.99% availability long-term.
-Thanks to a robust backup system, we are able to guarantee swift recovery and minimal data loss.
+We apply disaster recovery and incident response policies that facilitate timely and effective reactions to incidents.
+This helps us in our efforts to maintain high service availability, and to promptly recover from disaster events with minimal data loss.
 The performance of our disaster recovery is measured by Recovery Time Objective (RTO) and Recovery Point Objective (RPO).

-RTO is the targeted duration of time and a service level within which a business process must be restored after a disaster (or disruption) in order to avoid unacceptable consequences associated with a break in business continuity.
-Phrase guarantees an 8 hour RTO for all components of its service.
+RTO is the targeted duration of time in which a business process must be restored after a disaster (or disruption) in order to avoid unacceptable consequences associated with a break in business continuity.
+Phrase proved in tests to reach an 8 hour RTO for all components of its service.

 Although most of the assets of Phrase are cloud-based, company policy ensures the protection of the physical premises as well as the information assets stored herein.

 Our premises are protected by a security service that is present 24/7.
-The entrance to the building is monitored by CCTV camera.
+The entrance to the building is monitored by CCTV cameras.
 Security controls all access points to the building including emergency doors.